Alvayang923/community-census-data/proposal/final_project_proposal.md

 - allow users to customize the report level either ZIP or ZCTA
 - provide some summary statistics and visualization

+#### The expected format of functions:

+* community.find_variable( keyword = 'polulation' )

+  Parameter: keyword
+  - input the search keywords and out put the variable code in the census data
+  - allow to input a list of strings

+* community.search ( level = 'ZCTA', year = '2019', variable = '{the variable code}', area = '{ZIP Code}', industry = 'total')

+  Parameter:
+  - level (optional): 'ZCTA' by default or 'ZIP'.
+     ask user to specify the report level

+  - year: 2019 by default.
+     starting from 1994 to 2019.
+     allow users to specity the year of data.

+  - variable:
+      specify the variables they want to query
+      allow a list of strings

+  - area :
+      the ZIP or ZCTA code for one area users want to specify

+  - industry (optional):  'total' by default
+        Allow users to specify the industry of data with NAICS2017 industry code.
+        Once specified, only data from Business Patterns are queried.

 #### Links to data sources / API etc

 1. American Community Survey 5-Year Data, ACS (2009-2019) (ZCTA level)